-In effort to enhance community coordination, City employees sit on various boards and committee whose memberships provide a network that spans private housing and social service agencies - such as Tenfold, Lancaster County Behavioral Health and Development Services, Lancaster County Refugee and Immigrant Coalition, and the Lancaster County Coalition to End Homelessness (Lanc Co MyHome).
+In effort to enhance community coordination, City employees sit on various boards and committee whose memberships provide a network that spans private housing and social service agencies - such as Tenfold and the Lancaster County Homelessness Coalition.
 Further, the Housing Social Worker provides a direct connection to public and private housing opportunities and provides coordination with supportive social services, as needed.
-The City also facilitates continuous agency-level coordination between the Lancaster City Housing Authority, Lancaster County Redevelopment Authority, and Lanc Co MyHome to streamline provision of affordable housing and supportive services.
+The City also facilitates continuous agency-level coordination between the Lancaster City Housing Authority, Lancaster County Redevelopment Authority, and Lancaster County Homelessness Coalition to streamline provision of affordable housing and supportive services.